SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/performance-impact-failover-handling.md

 ---
 id: performance-impact-failover-handling
+title: Performance Impact and Failover Handling
 ---

-# Performance Impact and Failover Handling

 ## Performance Impact on your AWS Lambda function